Program Horses

 Sponsor a Horse

-Each of our horses costs about $12,000/year to care for.
+Each of our horses costs about $250/month to care for.
 We need your help!
 Every little bit counts.